Income Transfer Manager

 In the Account Module, click Payment, Income Transfer.

-Under Income Sources, highlight the positive and negative charges, then click Transfer.
+If any payments not allocated to an unearned type or a production source exist, it is automatically transferred to Unearned Income upon opening the Income Transfer Manager.
+To transfer the unearned income to outstanding charges, under Income Sources, highlight the positive and negative charges, then click Transfer.
 This will create offsetting negative and positive splits to transfer the income.
-The negative split subtracts the amount.
-The positive split adds the amount.
-Click OK to complete the transfer.
+The negative subtracts the amount.
+The positive adds the amount.
+Click OK to complete both the automatic transfer (if needed) and your transfer.

 Current Payment Splits: List of positive and negative payment splits (paysplits) transferred from/to providers, clinics, patients, procedures, adjustments, pay plan charges, etc.